VincentWei/minigui-docs/supplementary-docs/Writing-DRM-Engine-Driver-for-Your-GPU.md

 or SoC vendors.
 The MiniGUI app developers do not need to care about this.

+Also note that, we changed the driver interface since MiniGUI 4.0.7.
+In fact, we changed the interface when developing MiniGUI 5.0.0, and introduced the changes to MiniGUI 4.0.7.
+Now, no matter which version you use, we will keep the driver interface is consistent for MiniGUI 4.0.7 or later and 5.0.x.

+Therefore, this document conforms to both MiniGUI 4.0.7 or later and MiniGUI 5.0.x.
+We recommend that you upgrade to MiniGUI 4.0.7 or MiniGUI 5.0.0 as soon as possible.

 ## Compile-time Configuration

 There is one configure options related to the `drm` engine: